Prevention. Detection. Communication.

 ETS conducts announced and unannounced audits of test sites, as well as visits by mystery shoppers, to observe and confirm that ETS standards are being applied properly at test centers around the world.

-On the day of the test, test takers have to meet several security requirements in order to test, including:
+On or before the day of the test, test takers have to meet several security requirements in order to test; these requirements may include:

 - Showing ETS-approved forms of identification that contain a photograph and signature; some locations require an ID with an electronic chip